<?xml version="1.0" encoding="UTF-8"?>

 <itunes:new-feed-url>https://feeds.transistor.fm/useful-thinking</itunes:new-feed-url>

-<description>Useful Thinking is a weekly practice for your mind, hosted by clinical professor and mental performance coach Laura.
-Each episode works the fundamentals of how your brain operates, giving you practical tools to direct your attention, filter out mental noise, and think with more clarity and power.
+<description>Useful Thinking is a weekly practice for your mind, hosted by clinical professor and mind coach Laura.
+Each episode works the fundamentals of how your brain actually operates: your mental patterns, your identity, your limiting beliefs, your subconscious wiring.
+You'll learn practical tools to direct your attention, filter out the noise, and think with more clarity and power.
+This is mindset work for people who want strategies grounded in how your brain and energy actually work.
 Think of it as a gym for your mind.
 Show up weekly and master the one skill that will impact every other area of your life.</description>

 <copyright>© 2026 ThinkLaura</copyright>